hurik/wordpress-media-consumption-log/readme.txt

 In Quick post you can easily create a new post for a running serial.
 Check the screenshots for example.

 = Serial Status =
-Here you can set a serial as complete or abandoned.
+Here you can set a serial to complete or abandoned.
 Complete and abandoned serials will not show up in Quick post and also will be separated on the status page.

 = Forgotten =
 Shows serials which haven't got a new post in the last 91 days (The number of days can be changed in the settings).